Newsletter of November 18, 2021

 Chile cancels deal with a Chinese company because of data safety and US partnership

-In Norway, scandals on abuses of perks by politicians reach the parliament top position
+In Norway, scandals on abuses of perks by politicians reach the Parliament top position

-The president of the Norwegian parliament wanted to clean up rules and remove abuses of privileges from Norway representatives to regain the population’s trust.
+The president of the Norwegian Parliament wanted to clean up rules and remove abuses of privileges from Norway representatives to regain the population’s trust.
 But the scandal about rent-free apartments eventually involves Eva Kristin Hansen as well.

 There are about six times as many bars in Hong Kong as in Singapore.